FooZheShen/KC_house_price_prediction_using_ML/README.md

 2. The number of bedrooms and bathrooms
 3. The grade of the house.
 4. House condition.
-5. The view the property have
+5. The view the property has.
 6. If the house was renovated before.
 7. If the house is close to water.

-Limitations of the Model:
+**Limitations of the Model:**

-For this model, we did not address how much time the house have since been rennovated and thus any recent rennovations that may impact price were not considered.
-Further models could include an interaction variable of date built and date renovated.
+For this model, we did not address how much time the house has since been renovated, and thus any recent renovations that may impact the price were not considered.

 Given that some of the features needed to be log-transformed to satisfy regression assumptions, new data used with the model would have to undergo similar preprocessing.

 Additionally, the model was built on a dataset solely belonging to the region of King County, the model's applicability to data from other counties may be limited.

-Furthermore, some outliers were removed, thus model may also not accurately predict extreme values.
+Furthermore, some outliers were removed, when fitted with new values, the model may also not accurately predict extreme values.

-Future Works
+**Future works:**

+Future models could include an interaction variable of date built and date renovated.
+Additionally, we can also explore the long and lat of houses to discover the actual distance from water and how prices may be affected.